 In Australia and California, weeping brooms (Retama raetam or Genista raetam), sometimes called bridal veil broom, are considered a weed because they are drought-tolerant and produce thousands of seeds that are carried by birds over long distances.
-On websites such as Weeds of Australia and NSW Weedwise there are only brief descriptions but, with a little more searching, I discovered that white broo0m is a desert tree native to Israel and found in the Judean Desert, Galilee, the Dead Sea Valley, Shefela, Aravah and the Samarian mountains.
+On websites such as Weeds of Australia and NSW Weedwise there are only brief descriptions but, with a little more searching, I discovered that white broom is a desert tree native to Israel and found in the Judean Desert, Galilee, the Dead Sea Valley and Samarian mountains.

 The botanical information on the Wildflowers of Israel site is eloquent: the plant is covered in dense silk hairs, its thin flexible branches (fronds really) are silvery green and its roots penetrate desert soils to a great depth, reaching water “even when the upper soil layers have dried”.
-Retama raetam blooms have a calyx with two dark purple lips; the lower lip is somewhat elongated has three teeth and the flowers emit a pleasant scent.
-Filaments of the stamen are fused into a duct and disperse their pollen by ‘explosion pollination’.
-The scent of the flower attracts insects, especially bees.
+Retama raetam blooms have a calyx with two dark purple lips, while the lower lip is somewhat elongated and has three teeth.
+Filaments of the stamen disperse their pollen by ‘explosion pollination’ and the scent of the flower attracts insects, especially bees.

 I loved my tree’s weeping fronds, cork-like trunk and branches.
-To me it was so romantic: its flowers were tiny, white, with deep pink highlights – probably the purple colour mentioned on the wildflower site – and were thickly clustered along the fronds.
+To me it was the most romantic tree with its tiny white flowers and deep pink highlights – probably the purple colour mentioned on the wildflower site – thickly clustered along the fronds.
 I can almost remember saying “take a picture of me here” and my big sister with the Voigtlӓnder camera would have obliged, which explains my satisfied smile.

 For many adults, an encounter with the fragrance of a particular flower immediately evokes memories of home.
 In their book Reading the Garden, Holmes and Martin talk to someone who encountered the smell of a flower in the garden of her newly rented house and said her childhood was the remembered garden, as it was where she spent so much time and there was always “a tree to talk to”.
 Although her that garden no longer exists, it is alive to her “in memories, in dreams and through ‘re-creations’ at her subsequent homes”.
 Which is perhaps why literary critic Valerie Krips suggests that the garden is an archive of a gardener’s history, associations and culture.

 In my childhood garden there was a circle of coconut palms with unmown grass beneath them.
-This was where the neighbour’s children and I invented an imaginative game where we came to an island on which ‘no white man had ever set foot’ (if only :).
-The canvas blinds on the veranda were lowered and raised like the sails of a ship, before we descended the front steps to that wilder part of the garden near the dense hedge in which things could be hidden.
-There were also native flowers: my mother planted perfumed brown and gold boronia (Boronia megastigma) and wax flower (Crowea angustifolia), both Western Australian wildflowers, in the large garden bed outside the window of the bedroom where I slept when I was older.
+This was where the neighbour’s children and I invented a game in which we came to an island where ‘no white man had ever set foot’ (if only :).
+The canvas blinds on the veranda were lowered and raised like the sails of a ship before we descended the front steps to that wilder part of the garden near the dense hedge, in which things could be hidden.
+There were also native flowers: my mother planted perfumed brown and gold boronia (Boronia megastigma) and wax flower (Crowea angustifolia), both Western Australian wildflowers, in the large garden outside the window of the bedroom where I slept when I was older.